This post contains affiliate links if you purchase through those links I earn a small commission.

-Yes you can!
+Yes, you can!
 Like I said toast them very carefully.
 But before you get to toasting them you have to let them dry out.
-I cut them all, dust them with powdered sugar, and let them dry in a cupboard undisturbed for 4-5 days.
+I cut them all, dust them with powdered sugar, and let them dry in a cupboard undisturbed for a minimum of 2-3 days.

 In fact in my experience with most homemade marshmallows if you try to toast them or put them in cocoa they will melt away in no time at all.
 Drying makes them last longer.